MicrosoftDocs/windows-powershell-docs/docset/windows/directaccessclientcomponent/reset-daclientexperienceconfiguration.md

 ```

 ### -CustomCommands
-Reseets the CustomCommands property of the specified configuration to a non-configured state.
+Resets the CustomCommands property of the specified configuration to a non-configured state.

 ```yaml
 Type: SwitchParameter